load libraries

 Notice that the per-rat means vary even though all rats experienced the same 70% reward schedule.

-This is sampling variability in action: each rat’s 200-trial experience is a sample from the same underlying process, yet produces a different summary statistic.
+Some of this spread reflects sampling variability: each rat’s 200-trial experience is a sample from the same reward schedule, yet produces a different summary statistic.
+For teaching purposes, we treat the rats here as if they were generated from the same underlying process.

 Even when data come from the same generating process, samples differ.